For The Best Commercial Ice Making Machine Repair Services Call Us At 347-407-9242

 Ice makers are formed when the ice cannot be released from the evaporator.
 The ice becomes massive as water flows over it.
 If your icemaker freezes up, it may prevent you from dropping ice.
 Or, it could grow large enough to cause damage to the evaporator.
 This can lead to costly repairs.

-Scale is caused by hard water in your Ice Maker.
-Calcium and magnesium are formed and adhere to surfaces where water is continuously flowing.
+Scale is caused when your icemaker has hard water.
+Calcium and magnesium can form and stick to surfaces with water that is constantly flowing.
 You may have noticed scale around your faucet and on your shower tiles if you live in an area that has hard water.

 © 2024 By Pronto Cooler Repairs.
 All Rights Reserved